The World of Late Antiquity

 The World of Late Antiquity is a 1971 book by historian Peter Brown.
 The book was one of the first in the anglophone world to consider late antiquity as a distinct historical era.
 In 2014, the Folio Society republished an illustrated edition, with an introduction by historian Christopher Kelly.
+It was reissued by Thames and Hudson as part of their World of Art series in 2024.